-The mission of the Virginia Advisory Council on Military Education (VA-ACME) is to promote, support, and deliver meaningful education within all branches of the Armed Services by encouraging educational institutions to be innovative and flexible in meeting educational needs.
+The mission of the Virginia Advisory Council on Military Education (VA-ACME) is to promote, support, and deliver meaningful education within all branches of the armed services by encouraging educational institutions to be innovative and flexible in meeting educational needs.

-Like its national arm, the Council of College and Military Educators (CCME), the VA-ACME is charitable non-profit organization with a membership composed of military and civilian educators, post-secondary educational institutions, suppliers of education products/services, service members and veterans, and government organizations that support military and veteran education.
+Like its national arm, the Council of College and Military Educators (CCME), the VA-ACME is a charitable non-profit organization with a membership composed of military and civilian educators, post-secondary educational institutions, suppliers of education products/services, service members and veterans, and government organizations that support military and veteran education.

 Evaluating and restructuring policies related to acceptance and transfer of credit for veterans, military students, and their adult family members.

 Enhancing the educational aspirations of the military populations in the state.